cloudera-labs/hms-mirror/README.md

 ![hms-mirror](./images/HMS-Mirror.png)

-## Stage 1 - Use Data In place
+## Stage 1 - METADATA

 On the Lower Cluster we need to extract metadata for the tables we want to use in the upper cluster.
 There are a few limitations to note here:
 - We're NOT sharing metadata stores between the clusters
 - This technique is restricted to _external_ and _non-transactional managed_ tables.  **ACID Tables** are **NOT** supported.
+- Partitioned datasets can be 'auto discovered' when the configuration `partitionDiscovery:auto=true` is set.
-- Partitioned datasets can be 'auto discovered' when the configuration `partitionDiscovery:initMSCK=true` is set.
+- Partitioned datasets can be 'auto discovered' when the configuration `partitionDiscovery:auto=true` is set.

 - Partitions that do NOT follow the standard directory structure and aren't discoverable via `msck` are NOT supported yet.

 - [Link Clusters](./link_clusters.md) so the Upper Cluster can distcp from the lower cluster.

+## Stage 2 - STORAGE